 The staff member conducting the search will be the same sex as the student being searched.
-There will be a witness (also a staff member) and, if possible, they will also be the same sex as the student being searched.
-It is best practice to undertake any search of a student while another member of staff is present.
+There will be a witness (also a staff member) and, if at all possible, they will also be the same sex as the student being searched.
+It will be best practice to undertake any search of a student while another member of staff is present.